cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-pg-dump.md

 **`-o | --oids`**

 Dump object identifiers (OIDs) as part of the data for every table.
-Use of this option is not recommended for files that are intended to be restored into Greenplum Database.
+Use of this option is not recommended for files that are intended to be restored into Cloudberry Database.

 **`-O | --no-owner`**